PLANNING LEADS US HERE.

 SOUTHERN ADVENTIST UNIVERSITY

-- Silvana leads our client relations team and operations.
+- Silvana leads our overall operations, processes, and team.

 - She graduated with a degree in Industrial/Organizational Psychology, dabbled in the healthcare industry, worked abroad in Cyprus and owned two successful small businesses.